1997 NBA Finals: Game 6

 Michael Jordan hadn't fully recovered from his illness, but he was feeling much better and led the Bulls with 39 points.
 Chicago struggled in the first half, scoring just 37 points and making only 9 of 27 field goals.
 With the Bulls struggling in the third quarter, Jordan dunked after a steal, bringing the crowd to its feet and Jud Buechler buried a 3 to help give the Bulls the momentum.
 The Bulls trailed by 9 early in the fourth quarter, but went on a 10–0 run to take their first lead since the opening minutes when Steve Kerr hit a 3-pointer, but the Jazz regained the lead and the game remained one possession until the final score.
 In the final minutes, Jordan's fadeaway jumper extended the Bulls lead to 3, before Bryon Russell hit a 3-pointer with 1:44 left to tie the game at 86.
 The two teams failed to score on their next possessions.
 Shandon Anderson then missed a reverse layup.
 The Jazz argued that this was due to Pippen grabbing the rim before the shot, causing the basketball standard to shake.
 However, the officials ruled that the ball had no chance of going in.
 Dennis Rodman grabbed the rebound and called time-out with 28 seconds left in a tie game.
 The Jazz expected Jordan to take the final shot.
 Instead, Jordan drew a double-team, then passed to a wide-open Steve Kerr, who hit a 17-footer with 5 seconds left to send the United Center into a frenzy.
 The Jazz looked for a final shot to stay alive, but Scottie Pippen made a significant defensive play as he knocked away Bryon Russell's inbound pass intended for Shandon Anderson and rolled the ball over to Toni Kukoč, who dunked the final 2 points of the game before the roaring crowd to bring the Finals to an end, despite there being 0.6 seconds left in the game.
 Jordan finished with 39 points to go along with 11 rebounds and four assists, and he was named Finals MVP for the 5th time.
-This would also be the last United Center championship celebration until the NHL's Chicago Blackhawks beat the Tampa Bay Lightning to win the 2015 Stanley Cup.
+This would also be the last United Center championship celebration until eighteen years later when the NHL's Chicago Blackhawks beat the Tampa Bay Lightning to win the 2015 Stanley Cup.